Generating Novel Scene Compositions from Single Images and Videos: Conclusion

 \section{Conclusion}

-We propose SIV-GAN, a new unconditional generative model which successfully learns from a single image or a single video.
+In this work, we explored uncondtional GAN training in extremely limited data regimes.
+We introduced a new task of learning generative models from a single video, which presents a new challenge for few-shot image synthesis models due to a high similarity between training images.
+We proposed SIV-GAN, a new model that successfully learns from a single image or a single video, outperforming prior work.
 In such extremely low-data regimes, our model prevents memorization and generates diverse images that are significantly different from the training set.
 Inherently, the synthesis of our model is constrained by the appearance of objects present in the original sample.
 Nevertheless, SIV-GAN can synthesize novel scene compositions by blending objects in different combinations, changing their shape or position, while preserving the original context and plausibility of the scene.
-Such compositionality is enabled by the model's ability to distinguish objects and backgrounds, astonishingly, while learning from a single image or video.
-We believe SIV-GAN provides a useful tool for data augmentation in domains where data collection remains challenging.
+Notably, such compositionality is enabled by the model's ability to distinguish objects and backgrounds learnt just from a single image or video.
+In \citep{sushko2023wacv}, we have already demonstrated that SIV-GAN is a useful tool for data augmentation in domains where data collection remains challenging.